Economy of India under the British Raj: Taxation

-Taxation by the British, usually 50% of income, was so burdensome on the population that they were forced to flee their lands.
+Taxation by the British, up to 50% of income in parts of India, was so burdensome on the population that they were forced to flee their lands.
 This form of revenue generation was a departure from the practices deployed by Indian rulers in the past, who primarily raised funds through global and regional trade networks rather than through taxing farmers.
 Under the zamindari revenue system deployed by the British, farmers were no longer taxed a percentage of their crops produced.
 Rather, they were taxed a percentage of the land rent payments, regardless of the success or failure of the crops.
 According to estimates by the British, agricultural taxes were two to three times higher than before British rule, and the highest in the world.

-P. J. Marshall argues that the British regime did not make any sharp breaks with the traditional economy, and that control was largely left in the hands of regional rulers.
+However, P. J. Marshall argues that the British regime did not make any sharp breaks with the traditional economy, and that control was largely left in the hands of regional rulers.
 The economy was sustained by general conditions of prosperity through the latter part of the 18th century, excepting the frequent famines with high fatality rates.
 Marshall notes the British raised revenue through local tax administrators and kept the old Mughal rates of taxation.
 Marshall wrote that the British managed this primarily indigenous-controlled economy through cooperation with Indian elites.

 Impact to GDP

-From 1850 to 1947, India's GDP in 1990 international dollar terms grew from $125.7 billion to $213.7 billion, a 70% increase, or an average annual growth rate of 0.55%.
-This was a higher rate of growth than during the Mughal era (1600-1700), when it had grown by 22%, an annual growth rate of 0.20%, or the longer period of mostly British East Indian company rule from 1700 to 1850 where it grew 39%, or 0.22% annually.
+From 1850 to 1947, India's gross domestic product (GDP) in 1990 international dollar terms grew from $125.7 billion to $213.7 billion, a 70% increase, or an average annual growth rate of 0.55%.
+This was a higher rate of growth than during the Mughal era (1600–1700), when it had grown by 22%, an annual growth rate of 0.20%, or the longer period of mostly British East Indian company rule from 1700 to 1850 where it grew 39%, or 0.22% annually.
 However, by the end of British rule, India's economy represented a much smaller proportion of global GDP.
 In 1820, India's GDP was 16% of the global GDP.
 By 1870, it had fallen to 12%, and by 1947 to 4%.
 India's per-capita income remained mostly stagnant during the Raj, with most of its GDP growth coming from an expanding population.
 Per capita income growth from 1850 to 1900 is estimated to range from 0.75% to 1.25% annually.
 This figure is buoyed by a decrease in India's rate of population increase stemming from disease and famines.
 From 1850 to 1947, India's GDP per-capita had grown by 16%, from $533 to $618 in 1990 international dollars.
 According to historical GDP estimates by economist Angus Maddison, India's GDP grew in absolute terms but declined in relative share to the world.